AdaCore/why3/doc/syntaxref.rst

 Expressions
 ~~~~~~~~~~~

-The syntax for program expressions is given in :numref:`fig.bnf:expra`
+The syntax for program expressions is given in :token:`:expr`.
-and :numref:`fig.bnf:exprb`.

 In applications, arguments are evaluated from right to left.
 This
 includes applications of infix operators, with the only exception of